Skip to Content

 Hi, it’s Rachel with The Ponds Farmhouse, and I’m back with an easy, rustic DIY Christmas wreath tutorial for you today.
 If you are looking to decorate your home with a cozy, rustic cabin Christmas feel, you are in the right place.
 Wait until you see this DIY rustic deer antlers wreath made with a combination of natural elements such as foraged pinecones, magnolia leaves, and grapevine.

-This DIY Christmas wreath is an easy project that can be made in under one hour with minimum craft skills.
-In addition, you can enjoy a crisp autumn day with leaves falling as you gather your supplies.
+This DIY Christmas wreath is an easy project that requires minimum craft skills and can be made in under one hour.
+As you gather your supplies, enjoy a crisp autumn day with leaves falling.

 So grab a large basket, and let’s go foraging.